When a person doesn't have gratitude, something is missing in her or her humanity.

 When I was growing up, school became my "safe place."
 It doesn't surprise me that I went to college, became a teacher, and eventually went back to college for that blue M.A.
 Ed. stole.
 As a teacher, I was able to provide a safe place for many students whose home lives were unstable.
 I spent hours after school and on weekends, creating classroom environments that were engaging, clean, and organized.
 I got rid of broken pieces of furniture, worn out supplies, torn books, and anything else that could remind my students of poverty, dysfunction, or destruction.

 I am thankful for the educational opportunities I had, and for the many encouraging and supportive people who helped me along the way.
 They all made it possible for me to experience a better life.
+Another encourager in my life was Jose Madrigal, the Financial Aid Director of the community college I attended before transferring to Cal.
+I worked in his office thanks to the financial aid package that included work study hours.
+During my last semester, unbeknownst to me, he submitted my name for a generous College Board Scholarship that I received, and that was renewable as I completed my BA studies!
+I am still so grateful when I think of his helpfulness toward me!
 These photographs of U.C.
 Berkeley's Sproul Hall and Plaza, my graduate degree graduation, sitting in a classroom at the College of William and Mary (the first college in America), and the motto I shared with students - "You Never Know What You Can Do Until You Try" -are reflective of a lot of years spent in education, and they were very good years.

 Celebrations - a Joyous Life Change!